 Here, we have an example of a company leveraging prestige pricing to create the impression of superior product quality among its own products.
 In an interview with Fortune, Wedbush analyst Dan Ives estimated that a pair of standard Apple AirPods with a wired charging case — priced at $159 — had a manufacturing cost of $59 to $69 per unit.

 While the AirPods Pro have additional features, it's hard to imagine that those bells and whistles account for an additional $100 in production costs — or the difference between each model's respective price tag.

 And yet, Apple charges at that markup — leveraging prestige pricing to create perceived value.
 It's affirming consumers' perception that they're getting a premium product by offering it at a premium price point.

-Compared to the NX the Rav4 has a better fuel economy, is similarly sized, has more cargo space, has a similar dashboard touchscreen, and is just as safe.
+Compared to the Lexus NX, the Toyota Rav4 has a better fuel economy, is similarly sized, has more cargo space, has a similar dashboard touchscreen, and is just as safe.
 All in all, the two cars are fundamentally similar when compared objectively — so it might seem hard to account for an over $10,000 gap in starting price between the two.